Robert L. Millet, "A Latter-day Saint Perspective on Biblical Inerrancy," Religious Educator 11, no. 1 (2010): 77–90.

 Jones’s position resembles the one held by The Church of Jesus Christ of Latter-day Saints.
 We do not believe the Bible has to have come down in perfectly untampered fashion, but we do believe its teachings to be spiritually normative and eternally valuable.
 The Prophet Joseph Smith declared, “I believe the bible, as it ought to be, as it came from the pen of the original writers.”
 And yet errors in the Bible do not tarnish its image for Latter-day Saints.
-For that matter, while we accept the Book of Mormon, Doctrine and Covenants, and Pearl of Great Price as holy scripture, we would not rush to proclaim their inerrancy.
+For that matter, while we accept the Book of Mormon, Doctrine and Covenants, and Pearl of Great Price as holy scripture and as God-breathed, we would not rush to proclaim their inerrancy.
 The marvel is, in fact, the greater that an infinite and perfect Being can work through finite and imperfect humans to deliver his word to his children.

 Joseph Smith believed, to be sure, that the message of the Bible was true and from God.
 We could say that he believed the Bible was “God’s word.”
 I am not so certain that he or modern Church leaders believed that every sentence recorded in the testaments contained a direct quotation or a transcription of divine direction.
 As Rowan Williams, the archbishop of Canterbury, writes: “Even on the most conservative estimate of [the four Gospels’] accounts, there must have been episodes imperfectly seen or understood, episodes where direct eyewitness evidence was lacking, along with partially conflicting testimonies.
 To grant this is simply to allow that the inspiration of the Gospel narratives is not the gift to the writers of a miraculous God’s-eye view.
 If Jesus’ life is a truly human one, the witness to his life must be human as well, and human witness is seldom straightforward or comprehensive.”